openstack/kuryr-kubernetes/doc/source/devref/port_crd_usage.rst

 -------

-The purpose of this document is to present Kuryr Kubernetes Port and PortPool CRD [1]_ usage, capturing the design decisions currently taken by the Kuryr team.
+The purpose of this document is to present Kuryr Kubernetes Port and PortPool `CRD`_ usage, capturing the design decisions currently taken by the Kuryr team.

 The main purpose of the Port CRD is to keep Neutron resources tracking as part of K8s data model.
 The main idea behind is to try to minimize the amount of